altMITgcm/MITgcm66h/docs/contributing.rst

 One other aspect of Git that requires some explanation to the uninitiated: your local linux copy of the code repository can contain different “branches”, each branch being a different copy of the code repository (this can occur in all git-aware directories).
 When you switch branches, basic unix commands such as ``ls`` or ``cat`` will show a different set of files specific to current branch.
 In other words, Git interacts with your local file system so that edits or newly created files only appear in the current branch, i.e., such changes do not appear in any other branches.
 So if you swore you made some changes to a particular file, and now it appears those changes have vanished, first check which branch you are on (``git status`` is a useful command here), all is probably not lost.

-A detailed explanation of steps to contributing MITgcm code edits:
+A detailed explanation of steps for contributing MITgcm code edits:

 1. On GitHub, create a local clone (copy) of the repository in your GitHub cloud user space.
 From the main repository (https://github.com/altMITgcm/MITgcm) hit the **Fork** button.
-If you have already download the code onto your local computer using the git clone command, you are all set, but if you instead downloaded the code through a tarball or some other means, you also need to obtain a new, local, git-aware clone copy via
+You now need to download the code onto your local computer using the git clone command.
+If you previously downloaded the code through a tarball or some other means, you will need to obtain a new, local, git-aware version via

   ``git clone https://github.com/user_name/MITgcm66h.git``

   from your terminal (technically, here you are copying the forked “origin” version from the cloud, not the “upstream” version, but these will be identical at this point).

 2. Move into the local clone directory on your computer:

   ``cd MITgcm66h``

   Finally, we need to set up a remote that points to the main repository: